wpidlib/WPID-Library-Docs/tutorials/Logging/dataLogging.md

 ![PI Data 2](piData.png)

 Not including any parameters is okay, the program will default to include all 3 paramters when none are specified.

+> ### REMINDER: PLEASE REMEMBER TO WIPE ALL FILES FROM THE SD CARD AFTER EVERY SINGLE VEX ROBOT RUN AND REPLACE OLD FILES IN VEXLOGS FOLDER